Dr Frank Foley

 Human Rights: My research in this area seeks to identify the conditions under which the security agencies of liberal democracies violate human rights, particularly in the context of counterterrorist campaigns.
 This includes a comparative project on how the global anti-torture norm is interpreted and implemented in different national and organisational contexts.

 Intelligence and Law Enforcement: This research focuses on the respective roles of intelligence and law enforcement agencies in counterterrorism and the relationship between them on national security investigations.
 It includes a project that analyses the co-ordination of counterterrorist police and intelligence agencies within the United States, Britain and France, drawing on organisation theory to explain why some countries achieve higher levels of inter-agency co-operation than others.
+Key findings of this project can be found in this Washington Post piece and this journal article.

 - Countering Terrorism in Britain and France: Institutions, Norms and the Shadow of the Past (Cambridge University Press, 2013).